AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

 Such occurrences are added as an email click implies an email open.

+>[!NOTE]
+>
-Since unique counts are based on an HLL-based sketch, minor inconsistencies between the counts can be experienced.
+>Since unique counts are based on an HLL-based sketch, minor inconsistencies between the counts can be experienced.

 ## How are counts for recurring/transactional deliveries calculated?

 When working with recurring and transactional deliveries, the counts will be attributed to both the parent and child deliveries.

-We can take the exemple of a recurring delivery named **R1** set to run every day on day 1 (RC1), day 2 (RC2) and day 3 (RC3).
+We can take the example of a recurring delivery named **R1** set to run every day on day 1 (RC1), day 2 (RC2) and day 3 (RC3).

 Let's assume that only a single person opened all the child deliveries multiple times.
 In this case, the individual recurring child deliveries will show the **Open** count as 1 for each.